 The Transitions to Community Living Initiative (TCLI) gives eligible adults living with serious mental illness or severe and persistent mental illness the opportunity to choose where they live and work.

-In western North Carolina, Vaya Health manages the TCLI program through its Care Coordination Department.
+In western North Carolina, Vaya Health manages the TCLI program through its Care Management Department.
 Anyone, including providers, may refer an individual to the program.

 A new process is in place for referring individuals to TCLI: the Referral Screening Verification Process, also known as RSVP.
 Referrals can be made three ways: